iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 .. warning:: Double check that the motor is secured and there is no propeller attached before performing any testing.

 To test that motor is configured to spin and take throtle commands from the flight controller, open the Testing tab.
-The ESC Input parameter simulates the motor receiving a throttle command, so it is the best way to test if the motor is ready to connect with the flight controller. **Make sure the motor is secure before, attempting to spin it, as it will "jump" if unsecured**.
+The ESC Input parameter simulates the motor receiving a throttle command, so it is the best way to test if the motor is ready to connect with the flight controller. **Make sure the motor is secure before attempting to spin it, as it will "jump" if unsecured**.
 Set the ESC Input to 0.1.
 The motor should start spinning.
 Next, set the ESC Input to 0.2.
 Finally, The motor should start spinning more quickly.
 Check that the motor is spinning counter-clockwise.
 Finally, set the ESC Input to 0.6.
 The motor should speed up and continue spinning counter-clockwise.